CAT Climate Target Update Tracker

 Global Warming Potential (GWP)

-It is unclear which GWP values have been used to calculate the target range of the draft version of the updated NDC.
-The draft notes that the NDC of 2021 is based on the latest inventory report, which uses SAR values and will transition to using AR5 in 2024.
+It is unclear which GWP values have been used to calculate the target range of the updated NDC of 2021.
+The NDC states that its targets are based on the latest inventory report, which uses SAR values, and that the country will transition to using AR5 in 2024.

 We have not assessed the impact of changing to AR5 values; however, South Africa notes that this change is likely to increase total emissions by 10–20 Mt CO2.